Luracast/Laravel-Database/README.md

 ## Usage Instructions

 From your public `index.php` include the `autoload.php` in `bootstrap` folder this internally uses composer autoloader.
-This enabled lazy loading of all db related classes.
+This enables lazy loading of all db related classes.
 Only when you call one of the DB related class, database engine is initialized.

 Even when using version `5.2.*` the folder structure will be the same as `4.2.*`

+## Adding More Components

+For instructions on how to add more laravel components or compatible third party service providers etc., read the comments in `app/config/app.php` file

 ## Official Documentation